yash251/fun-with-triangles/README.md

 - Show two angles to the user and ask what would be the third angle?
 - Similar quiz on Isosceles, Equilateral.
 - Ask them to enter two legs and you tell them the hypotenuse.
-- Calculator for area of triangle
+- Calculator for area of triangle.
 Play with triangles [here](https://yashjagtap-fun-with-triangles.netlify.app/)